caius47/testproj/README.md

 Builds have been tested with Java version 1.8.0_60 and Maven 3.3.3.
 The version of Java you choose to build with will be dependent on the requirements of your use case.

+To build one of the Atlassian projects:

+1. Cync to the latest of onlogin/atlassian
+2. cd to the project you would like to build.
+For example confluence/version4
+3. run 'mvn clean install'

 The build for Jira version6 has an additional dependency, the latest OneLogin java-saml jar (java-saml-1.1.2.jar), from the onelogin/java-saml project on GitHub.
+So for building Jira version6 the steps are:

+1. sync onelogin/java-saml
-So for building Jira version6 the steps are: sync onelogin/java-saml, build onelogin/java-saml (it's also a Maven/Java project).
-Run 'mvn clean install' to place the java-saml-1.1.2.jar in your local Maven repository.
-Next pull the lastest from onelogin/atlassian and run 'mvn clean install' from version6 to bulid your Jira version6 artifacts.
+2. build onelogin/java-saml (it's also a Maven/Java project).
+3. Run 'mvn clean install' to place the java-saml-1.1.2.jar in your local Maven repository
+4. Next pull the lastest from onelogin/atlassian and run 'mvn clean install' from version6 to bulid your Jira version6 artifacts as above.